-Anastasia Trebacz (A Randomised Controlled Trial to Investigate the Efficacy of Building Early Sentences Therapy (BEST)) with Dr Cristina McKean and Professor James Law
+Anastasia Trebacz: Newcastle University Research Excellence Academy, A Randomised Controlled Trial to Investigate the Efficacy of Building Early Sentences Therapy (BEST) with Dr Cristina McKean and Professor James Law

-Sahar Al Kaab (The impact of phonological awareness on reading and spelling of bilingual Arabic-English children age 7-9 years) with Dr Maria Mroz
+Sahar Al Kaab: The impact of phonological awareness on reading and spelling of bilingual Arabic-English children age 7-9 years, with Dr Maria Mroz (completed in 2018)

-Yalda Kazemi Najafabadi (Clinical Assessment of Persian-speaking Children with Language Impairment in Iran: Exploring the Potential of Language Sample Measures.
-Completed April 2013) with Professor Thomas Klee (University of Hong Kong)
+Yalda Kazemi Najafabadi: Clinical Assessment of Persian-speaking Children with Language Impairment in Iran: Exploring the Potential of Language Sample Measures, with Professor Thomas Klee, University of Hong Kong (Completed April 2013)

 The MRC Proximity to Discovery Industry Engagement Fund Bridging the Translational Gap for VEO for training speech & language therapists (2016-2017)